|Sex Offender Residency Restrictions Fact Sheet [Last Update May 31, 2011]

 The Courts and its rulings on laws governing human behavior and risk assessment

-- The mere knowledge of a person’s past behavior does not justify a belief the person will automatically re-
+- The mere knowledge of a person’s past behavior does not justify a belief the person will automatically re-offend

-are certain fundamental rights that are being infringed upon, and thus “more than a compelling interest is
+certain fundamental rights that are being infringed upon, and thus “more than a compelling interest is needed to

-needed to survive constitutional scrutiny.
-The statute must be narrowly tailored to meet the compelling
+survive constitutional scrutiny.
+The statute must be narrowly tailored to meet the compelling interest.”
+[Reno v.

 - State v.
 Burnett (2001) 93 Ohio St. 3d 219, a law barring convicted drug offenders from entering Cincinnati’s